 Zapier will then ask you to create your first Zap.
 A Zap is a sort of recipe that tells Zapier what to do:

-where to get the data from: they call these Triggers, for example, getting data when a parser has processed a document is a Trigger
+1. Where to get the data: they call these Triggers, for example, getting data when a parser has processed a document is a Trigger

 Step 3: Select the Parseur trigger

-New Table Processed: choose this trigger if you are using Table Fields in Parseur and want to send each row individually to Zapier.
+• New Table Field Processed: choose this trigger if you are using Table Fields in Parseur and want to send each row individually to Zapier.
 Check out our Parsing Table article for more details.

-Those 2 triggers are the ones you'll almost certainly need.
+Those triggers are the ones you'll almost certainly need.
 There are also some other less common triggers for specific use cases.
-They are hidden by default:

-New Document Processed (with sub-list items): use this trigger if you have table fields and the app you're sending data to support sublists
+• New Document Processed (with sub-list items): use this trigger if you have table fields and the app you're sending data to supports sublists

 Step 4: Connect Zapier to Parseur

-From the dropdown list, click "+ Add a new account"
+From the drop-down list, click "+ Connect a new account"

-A new page will open asking for your Parseur credentials.
-Follow the instructions on the screen.
+A new page will open asking for your Parseur API Key.

 Step 5: Select your Parseur Mailbox